Magnolia grandiflora: Description

 Exceptionally large trees have been reported in the far Southern United States.
 The national champion is a specimen in Smith County, Mississippi, that stands 37 m.
-Another record includes a 35-m-high specimen from the Chickasawhay District, De Soto National Forest, in Mississippi, which measured 17.75 ft (5.4 m) in circumference at breast height, from 1961, and a 30-m-tall tree from Baton Rouge, which reached 18 ft in circumference at breast height.
+Another record includes a 35-m-high specimen from the Chickasawhay District, De Soto National Forest, in Mississippi, which measured 17.75 ft (5.4 m) in circumference at breast height, from 1961, and a 30-m-tall tree from Baton Rouge, Louisiana, which reached 18 ft in circumference at breast height.

 Taxonomy

 M. grandiflora was one of the many species first described by Linnaeus in the 10th edition of his Systema Naturae in 1759, basing his description on the earlier notes of Miller.
 He did not select a type specimen.
 Its specific epithet is derived from the Latin words grandis "big", and flor- "flower".
 The genus name Magnolia honors Pierre Magnol, a French botanist.

 M. grandiflora is most commonly known as southern magnolia, a name derived from its range in the Southern United States.
 Many broadleaved evergreen trees are known as bays for their resemblance to the leaves of the red bay (Persea borbonia), with this species known as the bull bay for its huge size or alternatively because cattle have been reported eating its leaves.
 Laurel magnolia, evergreen magnolia, large-flower magnolia or big laurel are alternative names.
 The timber is known simply as magnolia.